laforge49/JActor2/README.md

 2. Requests are single-use objects, which makes them a good place to store intermediate state.
 And when processing responses to subordinate requests send by a given request, the state of that request can be safely accessed and updated.
-1. Request messages are single-use objects and are bound to the actors they operate on, providing a context for subsequent interaction with other actors.
 3. Uncaught exceptions and responses are passed back to the context from which a request originated, modeling the way exceptions and return values are handled with Java method calls.
 4. For every request that is sent to another actor, there is every assurance that a response or exception